 - What benefit has ReFacto AF shown during the studies?

 The studies showed that ReFacto AF was as safe and effective as ReFacto in preventing and treating bleeding episodes in patients with haemophilia A.

 - What is the risk associated with ReFacto AF?

-The most common side effects with ReFacto AF (seen in more than 1 patient in 10) are vomiting and the development of antibodies against factor VIII and against the cells used to produce moroctocog alfa which are present in trace amounts in Refacto AF.
-When antibodies develop, ReFacto AF will not work effectively, which may result in a loss of bleeding control.
+The most common side effects with ReFacto AF (seen in more than 1 patient in 10) are headache, cough, pain in the joints and fever.
+Patients may also develop antibodies against factor VIII medicines such as Refacto AF.
+These are known as inhibitors as they can prevent the medicine from working effectively, which may result in a loss of bleeding control.
+Uncommonly, patients may also develop allergic reactions.
 For the full list of all side effects reported with ReFacto AF, see the package leaflet.